POENIXMAN/Parallel-Image-Processing/README.md

 The project can be run using the following command:

-'./image_processing <jobs_file>'
+> ./image_processing <jobs_file>

 where `<jobs_file>` is the path to the input text file containing the list of jobs to be executed.
 Each line in the file should specify an input image file name, an algorithm name, and an output image file name, separated by spaces.

 For example:

-'input/image1.png brightness output/image1_brightness.png
+> input/image1.png brightness output/image1_brightness.png
-input/image2.png grayscale output/image2_grayscale.png
+> input/image2.png grayscale output/image2_grayscale.png
-input/image3.png blurring output/image3_blurred.png'
+> input/image3.png blurring output/image3_blurred.png

 The output images will be saved to the `output/` directory.